 Just to get it out of the way, there were at least two other 4 Aces groups.
 The first recorded "Rhythm Is Our Business"/"New Jig Rhythm" for the Champion label in 1933.

-4 Aces - mid 30s The 4 Aces that are the subject of this article formed in 1935 at the I.M.
+The 4 Aces that are the subject of this article formed in 1935 at the I.M.
 Terrell High School in Fort Worth, Texas.
 Second tenor Algia Pickett (pronounced al'gee) originally sang with a group called the Futuristic Four, but the other members graduated before he did.
 He then teamed up with James Ruben Franks (first tenor and guitar), George Smith (baritone), and Otha Jackson (bass) to form another group.
 Algia originally had to quit high school because of family responsibilities, but he subsequently returned to get his diploma.
-He was thus older than the others, turning 22 in 1935.
+He was thus older than the others, turning 23 in 1935.
 That same year, Otha was 19, James was 18, and George was 17.

 They practiced a close harmony (Barbershop) style and sang at churches and Kiwanis Clubs.
 "We sang spirituals and popular tunes," says Algia, "and they'd kick in $5 or $10."
 They also sang "vocal instrumentation," like the Mills Brothers.
 One of their favorite arrangements was "My Wild Irish Rose."

-Finally, they attracted the attention of a local radio station and got a sustaining (non-sponsored) show for 15 minutes a week.
-Up to this point they had no name, and the announcer at the station, a Mr. Gallagher, was the one who dubbed them the "4 Aces," a name he seems to have just made up on the spot.
+Finally, they attracted the attention of local radio station KFJZ and got a sustaining (non-sponsored) show for 15 minutes a week.
+Up to this point, according to Algia, they had no name (although, according to a 1957 article, they originally called themselves the 4 Bunnies), and the announcer at the station, a Mr. Gallagher, was the one who dubbed them the "4 Aces," a name he seems to have just made up on the spot.
 The program was supposed to have lasted for three months, but it was extended for another two or three.
 After that, they opened up the Texas State Network (along with singing cowboy Gene Autry).

-4 Aces - 1940 By the time they went with the Beckman And Garrity Show on the "Sawdust Trail" throughout the North around 1938, baritone George Smith had started playing piano for them.
+By the time they went with the Beckman And Garrity Show on the "Sawdust Trail" throughout the North around 1938, baritone George Smith had started playing piano for them.
 He then taught Otha Jackson to play the bass.
 Now, with guitar, piano and bass, they were a self-contained unit.
 When they returned to Texas in 1939, they got another sustaining program, this time on WOAI in San Antonio, Texas.
-It lasted about a year.
+It lasted about a year and, when they registered for the draft on October 16, 1940, they all gave WAOI as their employer.

 By the eve of World War 2, the guys saw limited potential for a vocal group in Texas and decided to move to the San Francisco-Oakland area.
 When war finally broke out, Algia, Otha, and George went into the service.
 Ruben (they don't seem to have called him "James") was the only one who wasn't in the military, and he spent the war years singing with various local bands.